Accounting for Restaurants & Cafés

 How do you reconcile a daily Foodics Z-report to your accounts?

-The Z-report is the closing-of-day snapshot: gross sales, sales by payment method (cash / card / aggregator), VAT, voids, refunds, discounts and tips.
-Daily reconciliation has three legs: card sales tie to the Network International settlement; cash sales tie to the physical cash count and the bank deposit slip; aggregator orders match each platform’s payout cycle.
-Any short/over on cash is posted as a Cash Variance adjustment the same day — chasing it a week later is forensic work.
-Lock down the Z-report before any sale gets re-rung, then post the day’s sales summary into Zoho Books.
+The Z-report is the closing-of-day snapshot consisting of gross sales, sales by payment method, VAT, voids, refunds, discounts, and tips.
+Daily reconciliation of this report is done in three legs.
+Card sales are tied to the Network International settlement.
+Cash sales tie to the physical cash count and the bank deposit slip.
+Aggregator orders match each platform’s payout cycle.
+Any short/over on cash should be posted as a Cash Variance adjustment the same day, since chasing these discrepancies later is heavy-duty forensic work.
+Reconcile the Z-report before any sale gets re-rung, then post the day’s sales summary into Zoho Books.

 How is UAE VAT handled on delivery aggregator commissions?

-It depends on where the platform invoices from.
-UAE-registered aggregators (Talabat and Careem typically invoice from UAE entities) charge 5% VAT on commissions directly — you recover it as Input VAT on your FTA filing.
-Foreign-registered platforms (some Deliveroo / Noon entities invoice from outside the UAE) fall under the Reverse Charge Mechanism (RCM): you self-assess 5% Output VAT and recover the matching Input VAT — net cash impact zero, but it must still appear on the return.
-Check the tax invoice origin every quarter; aggregators restructure their billing entities periodically and getting RCM wrong is one of the most common FTA audit findings in UAE F&B.
+Since UAE-registered aggregators like Talabat and Careem charge VAT on commissions directly, you can recover it as input VAT on your FTA filing.
+However, foreign platforms require you to apply the reverse charge mechanism (RCM), where you self-assess 5% output VAT and recover the matching input VAT.
+The net cash impact is zero, but you must still report it on VAT returns.
+You should check the tax invoice origin every quarter.
+Aggregators restructure their billing entities periodically, which can cause mistakes in RCM, the most common FTA audit findings in the UAE F&B.

 How are tips and service charges accounted for in UAE restaurants?

-The two are treated very differently.
-A service charge (typically 10%, printed on the menu, added automatically to the bill) is the restaurant’s revenue — it’s subject to 5% VAT and posts to a Service Charge revenue account before any internal distribution to staff.
-A tip (voluntary, customer-decided, in cash or on card) is generally treated as a pass-through to staff — held in a Tips Payable liability account and not recognised as restaurant revenue, so no VAT applies on the tip itself.
+Tips and service charges are treated very differently.
+A service charge is the restaurant’s revenue, and hence, it is subject to 5% VAT.
+Before you distribute the service charge among the staff, it must be recognized in the Service Charge Revenue account.
+A tip is generally treated as a pass-through to staff.
+It is held in a Tips Payable Liability account and not recognized as restaurant revenue, so no VAT applies to the tip itself.
 Card tips that hit the Network International settlement still need to be backed out of revenue and parked in the liability account before payroll distributes them.
-Document your tipping policy — it’s the line auditors check first.
+You should document your tipping policy since it is the first line auditors check.

 Need help with accounting for your restaurant business?